FordhamMuseumApp/SwiftRepo/README.md

 **DetailView**
 - [ ] User sees the Detail View includes the image, name, description and, for some artifacts, audio
-- [ ] User can listen to recorded audio files when available

 **SearchView**
 - [ ] User sees Modal Search view controller that allows for search through all artifacts